 As Edmonton Wedding Photographers, we often get to photograph Punjabi or Sikh Weddings.
-Each culture in India has its own customs and traditions that are entirely different.
-One of the cultures that we came across is Sikh’s.
+Each culture in India has its customs and traditions that are entirely different.
+One of the cultures that we came across is Sikh.
 Some people also call them Punjabis.
-One of the most important event in any Sikh wedding is the Jago or Jaggo ceremony.
-Nandini being an Indian always helped us navigate through Indian Wedding traditions a bit easily.
+One of the most important events in any Sikh wedding is the Jago or Jaggo ceremony.
+Nandini being an Indian, always helped us navigate the Indian Wedding traditions a bit easier.
 Being Multilingual also definitely helps here.
-Not many people know of these traditions so it made sense for us to share what we learnt about them.
+Not many people know of these traditions, so we created this blog post.

 Who are Sikhs or Punjabi's?

-Firstly lets talk about Sikhs.
+Firstly, let’s talk about Sikhs.
 Sikhs are people who follow Sikhism (religion).
-Sikhism teaches that God is neither born, nor dead.
+Sikhism teaches that God is neither born nor dead.
 Sikh communities foster love, equality and acceptance of all.
-Hence serving the world is a natural expression of the Sikh prayer and worship.
+Hence serving the world is a natural expression of Sikh prayer and worship.

-Punjabi is a regional identity it refers to anyone who was either born or has ancestors in Punjab ( a state in both India and Pakistan).
-A Punjabi can be a Muslim, Hindu, Sikh, Christian etc. As Sikh religion it limited itself to a great extent to Punjab region of Indian sub continent, Sikhs are mostly confused as real Punjabis and other communities being minorities.
-Both Sikhs and Punjabi use Punjabi Language but not every Sikh is a Punjabi and not every Punjabi is a Sikh.
+Punjabi is a regional identity.
+It refers to anyone born or has ancestors in Punjab ( a state in India and Pakistan).
+A Punjabi can be a Muslim, Hindu, Sikh, Christian etc. The Sikh religion has limited itself to the Punjab region of the Indian subcontinent.
+Hence Sikhs are mostly confused with Punjabis.
+Both Sikhs and Punjabi people use the Punjabi Language.
+Not every Sikh is a Punjabi.
+Similarly, not every Punjabi is a Sikh.

 Let's talk about Jaggo or Jago Ceremony

-What does Jago or Jaggo ceremony mean?
-It means “wake up”.
-It is a celebration initiated by the maternal families of both Bride and the Groom.
-The families arrive at the wedding venue with much fanfare including singing and dancing.
+What does the Jago or Jaggo ceremony mean?
+It means “wake up” It is a celebration initiated by the maternal families of both the Bride and the Groom.
+The families arrive at the wedding venue with much fanfare.
+They also sing and dance.
 The female relatives take turns carrying a gagger (a decorated earthen pot lit with candles) while singing and dancing.
-Along with the earthen pot people also dance with a decorated stick with Bells attached.
+Along with the earthen pot, people dance with a decorated stick with Bells attached.
 Jago is held a day or two before the wedding.

 What happens during Jago ceremony?

-- Boliyan (Couplets) are recited and Gidda ( traditional folk dance of Punjab) and Bhangra are performed.
-This often turns into a competition between the Nankai ( maternal) and Daadkai (paternal family).
-Each side tries to out do the other through Boliyan(Couplets).
+- They also perform Gidda ( traditional folk dance of Punjab) and Bhangra.
+It also becomes a competition between the Nankai ( maternal) and Daadkai (paternal family).
+Each side tries to outdo the other.